How to write a good cv as a teacher? Check out our tips and examples!

 Effective communication: A teacher needs to be an excellent communicator.
 The ability to pass on the message to the student comes in handy when tutoring.
 You must be an expert in varying your tone and keeping the class lively.
 Your communication skills should also vary depending on the age of your students.
 An essential part of communication is body language.
 Therefore, you should know how to maintain positive body language.

 Confidence: Apart from the ability to articulate your message, you should have a good mastery of the subject matter.
 That way, you can relay the information with confidence.

-Interpersonal skills: Schools and learning institution operate effectively in groups.
+Interpersonal skills: Schools and learning institutions operate effectively in groups.
 Therefore, you need to be able to work with your team without problems.

 Organisation: As a teacher, you have sessions to prepare, grades to fill out, and classes to attend.
 Tutoring is overwhelming if you cannot organise your time.
 You must have a routine to follow to ensure no work is left unattended.

 CV example primary school teacher - Otago template

 Download this cv example - primary school teacher